 What causes swollen lymph nodes?

-In many cases, the lymph nodes that swell will be close to the site of an infection.
-For example, a person with strep throat might develop swollen lymph nodes in the neck.
+Often, the lymph nodes that swell will be close to the infection’s site.
+(That means a person with strep throat might develop swollen lymph nodes in their neck.)